huan/docker-wechat/README.md

 ## Requirements

-1. Ubuntu Linux Desktop (DoChat was developed under Ubuntu 19.10 Desktop, should be ok with 19.04/18.10/18.04, might be ok with other Linux distributions)
+1. Ubuntu Linux desktop (DoChat was developed under Ubuntu 19.10 desktop, should be ok with 19.04/18.10/18.04, might be ok with other Linux distributions)
 1. Docker (run `sudo apt update && apt install docker.io` to install Docker for Ubuntu users)

 ## Usage